FraidOfWater/Exp-Image-Sorter/README.md

     Centering Options: Customize centering behavior. (untested)
     Free Zooming: Zoom functionality no longer requires hovering over the image.

-# Warnings #
+# Warnings & Other info #

     Use tools like ANTIDUPL to remove duplicates.
     No guarantees of functionality; backup images before use.
 Largely untested for now.
     GIFs, WebPs, webm and mp4 do not support zooming due to implementation complexity.

-# How to run code #
+How do I run it?
-Download a compiled copy from releases.
+- Download a compiled copy from releases.
+There are two versions: 1.
+Executable, 2.
+Script.
- - Executable:

-        Contains all dependencies.
- - Scripts:

-       Install python, pip.
-Run install.bat, run start.bat.
-How to compile:
+- The executable acts as a standalone and you don't need anything else!
+- The script requires you to install python (latest), run install.bat (install dependencies) and to run start.bat.

+How do I compile from source?

-      Vips windows binaries:
+- Vips windows binaries:
             Can be found on github: https://github.com/libvips/libvips/releases
             File name: vips-dev-w64-web-8.16.0.zip (or newer)
             Place the whole folder into the program folder.
-This structure: SIME/vips/bin VLC files (64-bit):
+This structure: SIME/vips/bin
+- VLC files (64-bit):
             Can be found on the web: https://get.videolan.org/vlc/3.0.21/win64/vlc-3.0.21-win64.exe File name: vlc-3.0.21-win64.exe (or newer)
             Place following files and folders into the program folder.